LeBenchmark/Interspeech2021/AER/README.md

 <a name="Requirements"></a>
 ## Requirements

-To satisfy the requirements for running experiments please refer to environment.yml file,
+Dependencies required for running experiments can easily be prepared using the environment.yml file,

 ```bash
 conda env create -f environment.yml